 An element with the card

 class will be styled as a paper card.
-Add a depth class to determine how high to visually raise the card (see Depth below).
+Add a depth class to determine how high to visually raise the card.
+A card

 <div class="card z1" style="width: 192px; height: 192px;"></div>